Hedreon/PasswordGenerator-Legacy/README.md

 ## What?

-Password Generator is a simple, small, application made in Java with Swing & Maven.
+Password Generator is a simple application made in Java with Swing & Maven.

 ## Differences?

-- A small in size & simple application with a modern interface
+- A simple application with a modern interface

 - Lets you input *any* length you want